CutmanMike/twitchy-doom/README.md

 ### `GiveItem` item

 Gives the streamer an item directly. `item` must be a valid Inventory class.
 If successful, a message will be displayed.
-Any text the user provides afer this command will also be displayed.
+Any text the user provides after this command will also be displayed.

 ### `SpawnItem` item